keithalewis/math/bsmbs.md

 Ross showed "If there are no arbitrage opportunities in a market, then there must exist a (not generally unique) positive linear operator that can be used to value all marketed assets."
+Positive linear operators give rise to positive measures that can be divided by their total mass to give a so-called risk-neutral "probability measure"

-The valuation measure divided by its mass gives the risk-neutral measure without taking a detour through a feckless real-world measure that gets immediately thrown out.
+without taking a detour
+through a feckless real-world measure that gets immediately thrown out.